 This is a two-part series that will dive into why children with ADHD often struggle with learning how to write and written expression skills.
 This problem often leads to a revulsion of all writing tasks.
 Know any kids who shut down as soon as you give them a pencil?
 This series will explain why in plain terms.
-My hope is to provide insight to teachers and parents and offer ways to help children who grapple with this issue.
+I hope to provide insight to teachers and parents and offer ways to help children who grapple with this issue.

 What is ADHD?

 ADHD is one of the most common childhood disorders.
 According to the CDC, the estimated number of children ever diagnosed with ADHD is 6.1 million or (9.4%).
 ADHD is described by most experts as resulting from abnormal chemical levels in the brain that impair a person’s impulse control and attention skills.
 (Schwarz & Cohen, 2013)